-In a matter of seconds, you’re going to see a performance report. (check above screenshot)
+In a matter of seconds, you’re going to see a performance report. (check the above screenshot)

 And from the performance report, you can clearly see that the load time is 536ms.
 Which is pretty crazy.
 Correct?

-By analyzing this report, I’ve found that the reason why the loading speed is great is because the theme has fewer HTTP requests, smaller media files, and fewer DNS lookups.
+By analyzing this report, I’ve found that the reason why the loading speed is great is that the theme has fewer HTTP requests, smaller media files, and fewer DNS lookups.

-In a nutshell, a web page with a fewer HTTP requests, DNS lookups and fast server response time is more likely to load fast.
+In a nutshell, a web page with fewer HTTP requests, DNS lookups, and fast server response time is more likely to load fast.